Indiana State Road 59: Route description

-State Road 59 begins at State Road 58 (SR 58) and heads north towards Sandborn.
-In Sandborn SR 59 has intersection with State Road 67 (SR 67).
-Then SR 59 heads north towards Linton where SR 59 is concurrent with State Road 54 (SR 54).
-Both route leave Linton on the northwest side of town.
-Then north of Linton SR 54 turns west toward Dugger.
-SR 59 heads north passing through the east side of Jasonville.
-SR 59 heads north from Jasonville towards Clay City where SR 59 has a concurrency with State Road 246.
+State Road 59 begins at State Road 58 and heads north towards Sandborn.
+In Sandborn SR 59 has an intersection with State Road 67.
+Then SR 59 heads north towards Linton where it is concurrent with State Road 54.
+Both routes leave Linton on the northwest side of town.
+North of Linton, SR 54 turns west toward Dugger.
+SR 59 heads north passing through Midland and the east side of Jasonville, where it intersects State Road 48.
+SR 59 heads north from Jasonville towards Clay City where it has a concurrency with State Road 246.
 During the concurrency there is an intersection with State Road 157 in downtown Clay City.
-SR 59 heads north from Clay City toward Brazil, on the way to Brazil SR 59 passes under Interstate 70.
-In Brazil SR 59 has an intersection with U.S. Route 40 (US 40).
-SR 59 leaves Brazil heading north toward Waveland, passing through an intersection with U.S. Route 36 and a concurrency with State Road 236.
+SR 59 heads north from Clay City toward Brazil; on the way to Brazil it passes under Interstate 70.
+In Brazil, SR 59 has an intersection with U.S. Route 40 (US 40).
+SR 59 leaves Brazil heading north toward Waveland, passing through an intersection with U.S. Route 36 in Bellmore and a concurrency with State Road 236.
 In Waveland SR 59 enters from the south and has an intersection with State Road 47.